justweb1/streamers-toolbox/README.md

 - **in a terminal window** -> npm start

 Voila!
-You can use your Angular + Electron app in a local development environment with hot reload !
+You can use your Streamers Toolbox app in a local development environment with hot reload !

 The application code is managed by `main.ts`.
 In this sample, the app runs with a simple Angular App (http://localhost:4200) and an Electron window.
 The Angular component contains an example of Electron and NodeJS native lib import.